 As a Level I Perinatal Facility, the hospital provides specialized care to childbearing women experiencing an uncomplicated pregnancy.
 Typically, these patients have no history of medical complication.
 The facility does not have an on-site neonatal intensive care nursery nor does it provide specialized care.

-- Clostridium Difficile Infection Incident Rate – One infection out of 2984 Patient Days with a standardized infection ratio (SIR) of 0.74.
+- Clostridium Difficile Infection Incident Rate – Zero infections out of 4340 Patient Days.

 Another measurable patient safety concern involves the accidental puncture laceration measurement incident rate for all of 2015, where 2.99 per 1000 or 1 of 589 Patients were injured due to an accidental laceration or puncture.
 This number is more than twice the Illinois state average of 1.45 per 1000 patients.